This post was most recently updated on June 21st, 2019

 Crystal violet and bile salts are incorporated in MacConkey agar to prevent the growth of Gram-positive bacteria and fastidious Gram-negative bacteria, such as Neisseria and Pasteurella.
 Gram-negative enteric bacteria can tolerate bile salts because of their bile-resistant outer membrane.

-MacConkey agar is selective for Gram negative organisms, and helps to differentiate lactose fermenting gram negative rods from non lactose fermenting gram negative rods.
-It is primarily used for detection and isolation of members of family enterobacteriaceae and Pseudomonas spp.
+MacConkey agar is selective for Gram-negative organisms and helps to differentiate lactose fermenting gram-negative rods from non-lactose fermenting gram-negative rods.
+It is primarily used for the detection and isolation of members of family enterobacteriaceae and Pseudomonas spp.

 Composition of MacConeky Agar:

 - Enzymatic digest of Gelatin, Casein and Animal tissue: provides nitrogen, vitamins, minerals and amino acids essential for growth.

 - Lactose: fermentable carbohydrate providing carbon and energy.

 - Bile Salts: selective agents and inhibit Gram-positive organisms.

 - Crystal Violet: Gram-positive bacteria are generally inhibited by crystal violet.